suent/Carpenter.AzurePipelines/docs/variables.md

 The version of the pipeline.
 Used to accomodate rolling breaking changes across multiple pipelines.
 A breaking change could implement new functionality under an incremented version number, and move dependent pipelines over separately.
-This value is populated through the pipelineVersion parameter.
+This value is set by the `pipelineVersion` parameter.
+The default value is **1**.
-Defaults to 1.

 More info: [pipeline-versioning.md](pipeline-versioning.md)

 ### Carpenter.Pipeline

 If true, the pipeline will be included in the sources directory.
-When directly linking the pipeline template through a repository resource, includePipeline must be true to download the Carpenter scripts and tools to be available to the pipeline.
-Defaults to true.
+This is required if the Carpenter scripts and resources do not exist in your project.
+This value is set by the `includePipeline` parameter.
+The default value is **true**.

 ### Carpenter.Pipeline.Path